Lorp/samsa/docs/samsa-core.md

 Type: `Array` of `Object`

-Array of font data tables
+Array of font data tables.

 - Example: